MezzyMez/stats_modelling_project/README.md

 ## Challenges
 (discuss challenges you faced in the project)
-- FourSquare API is limited to 50 items per query
+- FourSquare & Yelp API is limited to 50 items per query
-- FourSquare API call was long (10 min) due to 1800+ calls.
+- FourSquare API call was long (10 min) due to 1800+ calls for all categories of interest.
+- Yelp API categories were hard to navigate and isolate.

 ## Future Goals
-(what would you do if you had more time?)
+- Explore Yelp API more and explore some logistic regression models
+- Compare bike_slots in stations to population density api: https://opengateway.telefonica.com/en/apis/population-density-data
+-